-APPLICATIONS FOR 2018 POSITIONS ARE NOW OPEN!
+APPLICATIONS FOR 2021 ARE NOW CLOSED.

 What You Will Gain

 Joining the ShoreFin team is a unique opportunity for you to carry out marine mammal research and contribute to conservation.
 You’ll learn about the bottlenose dolphins of Cardigan Bay and gain experience in field work, wildlife photography, photo ID, data entry, report writing and much more!
 This role can be a stepping stone to a career in marine research or conservation.